theworldmostusefulapp/io/README.md

 - something of your body (face analysis, fingerprint,...)
 - something you know (PIN, password)

-Nobody can pay with your account, even the CIA, unless you give him your phone, your finger and your password ;-) Nobody can prevent you to pay to the person of your choice
+Nobody can pay with your account, even the NSA, unless you give him your phone, your finger and your password ;-) Nobody can prevent you to pay to the person of your choice

 The IO protocal also manages incomes produced by objects/robots.